Varsity Club: History

 Steiner finally reached his breaking point near the end of 1988, when he attacked Rotunda, turning face as a sympathetic underdog.
 At Starrcade 1988 he received a match with Rotunda for the TV title.
 Despite being locked in a cage at ringside, Sullivan had an ace up his sleeve.
 The ace was former opponent Steve Williams, a University of Oklahoma alumnus who had just joined the Varsity Club.
 Though Williams was unable to prevent Steiner from winning the TV title, his arrival signified a major recruiting coup for Sullivan.
 Earlier in the night, Sullivan and Williams brought gold back to the stable when they defeated the Fantastics for the United States Tag-Team titles.
-Steiner's run with the TV title ended a few months later as Rotundo regained the belt at the Chi-Town Rumble on February 20, 1989.
+Steiner's run with the TV title ended a few months later as Rotunda regained the belt at the Chi-Town Rumble on February 20, 1989.
 He did get impressive backup from his brother Scott, a recent arrival who was eager to help.
 Though Scott's role was initially limited to moral support, he and Rick would later go on to become one of the most accomplished tag team in the promotion's history.
 The Steiners celebrated when Rick and "Hot Stuff" Eddie Gilbert won the US Tag-Team titles from Williams and Sullivan on February 28.

 In early 1989, the group added University of Georgia alumnus Dan Spivey to their ranks in an effort to dominate the promotion.
 This was an attempt to fill a power vacuum created by the disbanding of The Four Horsemen.
 The effort got off to a rocky start when Rotunda lost the TV Title to Sting. on March 31, 1989.

 Throughout the spring of 1989, the club made several attempts to dethrone reigning NWA World Tag Team Champions the Road Warriors, including Sullivan and Williams' match with them at the Chi-Town Rumble.
 On April 2, 1989 at Clash of the Champions VI the combination of Williams and Rotunda were able to defeat the Warriors, thanks to a fast count by referee Teddy Long., who had been bribed by Sullivan.
 The duo managed to keep the titles through Sullivan's outside interference and frequent disqualifications, including at their title defense at WrestleWar 1989.
 However, due to the controversial way the Club won and defended the titles, they were stripped of the gold that night.